wolfracer/Secret-Chavez-Telegram/README.md

 ## API Key

-The api key is stored in API_key.txt but withheld with .gitignore.
+The api key is stored in `config/key` but withheld with `.gitignore`.
 To replicate this project, make a Telegram bot by messaging \@BotFather and pasting the resulting API key there.

 ## License/Attribution